lautibonet/vo_adc/README.md

 # VO
 Virtual Office - Electric Services Providers

-This is a Virtual Office mock-up and design for Electric Services Providers
+This is a Virtual Office mock-up and design for Public Utilities

-*Disclaimer: ARTDECODE SRL, ARGENTINA, OWNS THIS PRODUCT*

 #### Requirements
 NPM package manager